Birding Cruise Antarctica: Falklands, South Georgia, and the Antarctic Peninsula

 Grytviken affords you the thrilling opportunity to see an abandoned whaling village.
 Instead of humans, King Penguins now roam the streets, and seals now occupy the buildings.
 This is certainly a sight to see!
 The South Georgia Museum in Grytviken, a whaling history museum, as well as Ernest Shackleton’s grave, are not-to-miss sights in this area.

 Although we spend the entire day at sea, there is certainly no shortage of seabirds!
-The birding may change, especially if the vessel encounters some sea ice, as this is where we are likely to observe some special, high-Antarctic birds such as Snow Petrel or South Polar Skua.
+The birding may change, especially if the vessel encounters sea ice, as this is where we are likely to observe some special, high Antarctic birds such as Snow Petrel or South Polar Skua.

-Today we will visit Orcadas Station, which is an Argentinean base situated on Laurie Island in the South Orkney Islands archipelago.
+Today we may (depending on the conditions) visit Orcadas Station, which is an Argentinean base situated on Laurie Island in the South Orkney Islands archipelago.
 Here you will be greeted by the friendly staff of the base, who will give us a tour of their premises.
 We will also take in the spectacular views of the glaciers surrounding us.
 Alternatively, we could attempt a berthing on Coronation Island at Shingle Cove.

 The day will be spent admiring the magnificent scenery from the vessel.
 Be sure to have your camera ready as we pass spectacular icebergs.
-There is also a good possibility of spotting Fin Whale and Antarctic Petrel.
+There is also the possibility of spotting Fin Whale and the tricky-to-find Antarctic Petrel.